 Managing Director of Christmas Tree World, Stephen Evans, was immediately interested by the simplicity of BNF’s reforestation scheme, “Christmas Tree World will purchase a seedling grown by local communities in Borneo for every order placed with us for Christmas Trees and it will be planted in the fire-damaged rainforest by the local charity BNF”.

-Deputy Director of BNF Indonesia, Yunsiska Ermiasi, also stated that BNF Indonesia and the conservation team would like to thank Christmas Tree World UK for their support in aiding reforestation activities at the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park.
+Deputy Director of BNF Indonesia, Yunsiska Ermiasi, also stated that BNF Indonesia and the conservation team would like to thank Christmas Tree World UK for their support in aiding reforestation activities at the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park forest.
 These funds will be useful in supporting BNF’s activities, particularly for planting and seedling nursery activities which contribute to local community involvement.

 “We hope that this fund can expand the planting area, increase the number of existing seeds and also increase the capacity of the Kereng Bangkirai and Sabaru communities in supporting BNF reforestation activities.
 Hopefully, in the future, there will be increased collaboration between BNF International, BNF Indonesia, and Christmas Tree Wold UK,” she said.